noelle-9/Image-Viewer/README.md

 A simple image viewer app that load and displays an image file

-To run this program, you would need to have Java installed.
+In order to run this program, you would need to have Java installed.
-Double click on the .jar file to open the program
+Export jar file and double click to open